Ammonium dichromate

 Ammonium dichromate is an inorganic compound with the formula (NH4)2Cr2O7.
 In this compound, as in all chromates and dichromates, chromium is in a +6 oxidation state, commonly known as hexavalent chromium.
 It is a salt consisting of ammonium ions and dichromate ions.

 Ammonium dichromate is used in demonstrations of tabletop "volcanoes".
-However, this demonstration has become unpopular with school administrators due to the compound's carcinogenic nature.
-It has also been used in pyrotechnics and in the early days of photography.
+However, this demonstration has become unpopular due to concerns about the compound's carcinogenic nature.
+It has been used in pyrotechnics and in the early days of photography.
+It is also used in holography.

 Properties

 At standard temperature and pressure, the compound exists as orange, acidic crystals soluble in water and ethanol.
 It is formed by the action of chromic acid on ammonium hydroxide with subsequent crystallisation.

 The (NH4)2Cr2O7 crystal (C2/c, z = 4) contains a single type of ammonium ion, at sites of symmetry C_{1}(2,3).
 Each NH4(+) centre is surrounded irregularly by eight oxygen atoms at N\sO distances ranging from ca. 2.83±to Å, typical of hydrogen bonds.